Graduate Programs in Molecular and Cell Biology

 How do organisms function at the molecular and cellular levels?
-The goal of Brandeis University's Molecular and Cell Biology Graduate Program is to train aspiring scientists interested in solving these questions.
+The goal of Brandeis University's Molecular and Cell Biology graduate program is to train aspiring scientists interested in solving this fundamental question.
 Students acquire a broad knowledge about current developments in molecular and cell biology, learn to be effective scientific communicators, and are trained to perform independent scientific research.
 Research areas include genetics, molecular biology, developmental biology, cell biology, and neurobiology.

-Ph.D.: For fall admission: January 15.
+- PhD: For fall admission: December 1.
 Late applications may be considered, but first consideration will be given to applications received by the deadline.

 To apply for all programs, you need to submit: